Chill-Astro/CalcX-11/README.md

-CalcX-11 : A Midweight and Powerful Calculator.
+Calculator by Chill-Astro : A Midweight and Powerful Calculator.
 Made with WinAppSDK!

 Heron's Formula, Compound Interest, etc., many things we learn, but overtime it becomes boring.
 Asking ChatGPT?
 Or using an online solver?
 Well, why not do it offline?